Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_REDBrick.rst

 The touchscreen will be held at a 45° angle:

 * Insert two 6mm bolts into a 60mm MakerBeam.
 * Fasten a MakerBeam 45° Bracket to the MakerBeam with two lock nuts.
+Ensure to fasten the 45° part of the bracket to the MakerBeam, not the 90° part.

 Repeat these steps for a second MakerBeam.